Experienced Kennesaw DUI Lawyers at Chestney & Sullivan

 Three tracks you can take [beware of making a choice without the advice of an experienced Kennesaw DUI lawyer]:

-3. Properly waive your right to an administrative hearing in your Kennesaw DUI case and have an ignition interlock installed: This track came into effect July 1, 2017.
+This track came into effect July 1, 2017.
+You can properly waive your right to an administrative hearing in your Kennesaw DUI case and have an ignition interlock installed.
 This allows the first DUI arrest in five years for drivers to be able to drive in the state of Georgia and fight their Kennesaw DUI criminal case without losing the privilege to drive.
 It comes with a cost of course.
 It involves you waiving your right to an administrative hearing through the Georgia Department of Driver Services and you will need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit, or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused the Kennesaw DUI officer’s request for a state-administered chemical test.
 If you choose this track, we highly advise that you install the ignition interlock first, then go to DDS within 30 days from the date of arrest to obtain the permit.
 There are obvious concerns and pitfalls in choosing this track.
 For many people, the stigma of having the ignition interlock device installed in their vehicle is just not worth it.
 The ignition interlock device is also expensive: it requires an installation fee as well as a monthly monitoring fee.
 And if you remove it while under your ignition interlock permit, tamper with it, or it tests positive, your permit to drive may be revoked for six months – meaning no driving at all.
 In addition to waiving your right to an administrative hearing and having an ignition interlock device installed on your vehicle, you must also meet the following conditions:

 The period a person must successfully maintain the ignition interlock device on their vehicle will be based on whether he or she consents to or refuses the state-administered chemical test requested by the Kennesaw DUI arresting officer.
 A person who consents to the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for a period of 4 months.
 If he or she is subsequently acquitted of the underlying Kennesaw DUI charge, or the underlying DUI charge is dismissed or reduced, the ignition interlock device may be removed at no cost and the driver’s license may be replaced.
 A person who refuses the state-administered chemical test and opts for the new permit will be required to successfully maintain the ignition interlock device on their vehicle for a period of 12 months, regardless of the outcome of the underlying Kennesaw DUI charge.